Choosing The Best Swimming Goggles

 3 Quick Tests to Assess the Goggles' Quality

 It is advisable that you try on the swim goggles you are interested in, ideally the exact pair that you'll be

 buying.
 Nothing is more frustrating than having bought a new pair of goggles that is uncomfortable or useless because it leaks.

 So here are three tests to quickly asses the quality of swim goggles:

 - Now push the lenses some more against the eye sockets, then release them.
-The goggles should stick for a few seconds thanks to the suction, even without straps.
+The goggles should stick on your face a few seconds thanks to the suction, even if the straps are off.
 If this isn't the case and the swim goggles fall off, they will leak water and be useless.

 - If the goggles pass the first two tests, put the straps

 on and see if the goggles are still comfortable.
 Check if the lenses don't

 suck too much on the eyes or that the straps must not be

 - Check if the straps can be easily adjusted and don't detach